-Yuanta Financial Holdings' risk management structure covers the board of directors, the Audit Committee, the Risk Management Committee, company management, risk management units, legal and compliance units, as well as all business units.
+Yuanta Financial Holdings' risk management structure covers the board of directors, the Audit Committee, the Risk Management Committee, company management, CRO, risk management units, legal and compliance units, information units, as well as all business units.

 The board of directors holds ultimate responsibility for risk management regarding all operations.
-Its major duties include approval of the Company’s risk management policy and risk management systems, approval of annual risk limits, and supervision of the management and implementation of the Company’s risk management systems.
+Its major duties include approval of the Company’s risk management policy and risk management systems, approval of annual risk limits, monitoring of indicator thresholds, and supervision of the implementation of the Company’s risk management systems.

 The Audit Committee assists the board of directors in its risk management role.
-Its chief responsibilities include review of the Company’s risk management policies and risk management systems, review of annual risk limits, and assisting the board of directors in supervising the implementation of risk management systems.
+Its chief responsibilities include review of the Company’s risk management policies and risk management systems, review of annual risk limits and assisting the board of directors in overseeing the management of the Company’s existing or potential risks.

 The Risk Management Committee assists the Audit Committee and the board of directors in executing their risk management duties.
-Its main objectives include review of annual risks limits, review of risk management reports, integration and coordination Company subsidiaries risk management issues, and communication of other important matters relating to risk management.
+Its main objectives include review of annual risks limits, monitoring of indicator thresholds, review of risk management reports, assistance in supervising the implementation of risk management systems, integration and coordination of Company subsidiaries risk management issues, and communication of other important matters relating to risk management.

-Monitor risks associated with all Company business operations, and ensure that the Company’s risk management system can effectively control all relevant risks.
+Company management monitors risks associated with all Company business operations, and ensures that the Company’s risk management system can completely and effectively control all relevant risks.

-Independent and directly responsible to the board of directors, the Risk Management Department is responsible for the drafting of the Company’s risk management system, establishing effective methods and systems for measuring risks, controlling and analyzing risks, as well as the timely reporting and early warning of significant risks.
+Directly responsible to the board of directors, the Risk Management Department is responsible for the drafting of the Company's risk management system, establishing effective methods and risk management systems for measuring risks, monitoring and analyzing risks, as well as the timely reporting and early warning of significant risks.

-The Legal Compliance Department executes control over compliance risk, ensuring the compliance of business activities and risk management systems with relevant laws, and helping to evaluate any legal risks associated with the Company’s operations.
+The Compliance Affairs Department executes control over compliance risk, ensuring that all operations and management rules and regulations are updated in a timely manner in accordance with relevant laws and regulations, supervising legal compliance managers of each unit to implement the introduction, establishment, and execution of the relevant internal regulations, and helping to evaluate any legal risks associated with the Company’s operations.